| Using Movies to Transform

 struggle without being defeated but rather to be transformed

+by it.
 Below is a series of four exercises aimed at

 awakening this sense of transformative hope.
 Perform the exercises